Undergraduate Study - Frequently asked questions

 Do you offer undergraduate programs in English?

 Yes we do – all our undergraduate programs are taught entirely in English.
-The Medical Natural Sciences program is the only program that contains modules instructed in German to prepare students for the transition to German Medical Schools.

 Students usually learn through lectures, seminars, lab courses, tutorials, workshops, and excursions.
 Professors and lecturers provide individualized assistance, as each student is assigned a faculty member to act as their personal academic advisor for the duration of their studies.